SajjadSM/SteamStarter/README.md

 # SteamStarter
-Start Steam after a given time to download games that you previously added to download queue.
+SteamStarter is a shell script that starts Steam at the given time to download games you previously added to the download queue.